Prairies Now and ForeverPosted: July 11, 2014 at 5:26 am

 Several recent generous gifts, pledges, grants, and awards, including those listed below, are moving MPF toward its campaign goal:

-$100,000 Grant from the Robert J. Trulaske, Jr. Family Foundation, for prairie acquisition
+- $100,000 Grant from the Robert J. Trulaske, Jr. Family Foundation, for acquisition of Linden’s Prairie

 MPF has established Prairie Champion and Prairie Patron giving opportunities for individuals, businesses, philanthropic foundations, and others with the means to give cash or securities at the following levels: